pantheon-systems/documentation/source/content/plugins-known-issues.md

 <ReviewDate date="2022-12-16" />

+**Issue 1:** Wordfence can't write configuration and log files to the codebase.

-**Issue:** [Wordfence](https://wordpress.org/plugins/wordfence/) assumes write access to several files in the codebase to store configuration and log files.
+[Wordfence](https://wordpress.org/plugins/wordfence/) assumes write access to several files in the codebase to store configuration and log files.

 **Solution:** Prepare your environment before installing Wordfence with the proper symlinks and configuration files: